 To be able to do this, majoring in Mechanical Engineering is the optimal choice.
 Pursuing Mechanical Engineering at UIUC would enable me to be at the forefront of building efficient, high energy density and sustainable energy technologies.

+Notes: I think this is good.